TimeBags/website/index.md

 layout: home
 ---

-# FAQ

-## Q: What is this?
+## What is it?

-A: A tool to prove that a file existed before a particular time
+A tool to prove that a file existed before a particular time

 * OpenTimestamps.org calendars and freeTSA.org service made easily available to any end-user
 * Cross-platform Linux/Mac/Win